tlindsay42/ArmorPowerShell/docs/public/Get-ArmorCompleteDatacenter.md

 ```

 ### -Location
-Specifies the name of the Armor Complete datacenter.
+Specifies the location code for the Armor Complete datacenter.

 ```yaml
 Type: String